SeanMcP/seanmcp.com/src/adventure-games.md

 tagline: Resources for table-top adventure games
 # date: 2024-05-23T11:33-0400
 leaf: false
+layout: page.liquid
 ---

-Resources for table-top adventure games like Dungeons & Dragons.
+This is a collection of resources for table-top adventure games like Dungeons & Dragons.
+I prefer rules-light systems that focus on storytelling like:

-## Games/systems

 - [Cairn](https://cairnrpg.com/): A minimal ruleset for playing any table-top adventure game